Ambikapandey0821/Bank-Loan-Dashboard/README.md

  - Step 13 : New measure was created to calculate Average Debt to Income (DTI) .
+      Note - Debt-to-income ratio (DTI) compares how much you owe each month to how much you earn.
+Specifically, it's the percentage of your gross monthly income (before taxes) that goes towards payments for rent, mortgage, credit cards, or other debt.

  Following DAX expression was written to find this,